Skip to main content

 Internship Guidance

-Traditionally internships have been conducted in-person at an organization’s workplace.
-In a growing number of instances when circumstances preclude an in-person experience, such as during a pandemic, internships may be done virtually or remotely with some in-person elements.
-This document provides guidance to UMD internship coordinators, students, and supervisors/employers/hosts for conducting internships during such times.
+Traditionally, internships have been conducted in person at an organization’s workplace.
+Recently, a growing number of internships have the option to be hybrid or virtual.
+This document guides UMD internship coordinators, students, supervisors/employers/hosts in conducting internships during extenuating times.

 Elements of a Well-Coordinated Internship

-The internship is a relevant discipline-related supervised work experience that has intentional learning outcomes and goals for students.
-Our students can benefit greatly by engaging in a well coordinated and meaningful internship that is carefully planned and monitored by a UMD internship coordinator in collaboration with internal/external partners.
+The internship is a relevant discipline-related supervised work experience with intentional learning outcomes and goals for students.
+Our students can greatly benefit from engaging in a well-coordinated and meaningful internship that is carefully planned and monitored by a UMD internship coordinator in collaboration with internal and external partners.

 • The student directly learns from a professional in his/her intended career field.